 \subsection{Why the Laplace Kernel?
 A First Indication}

-We aim to understand when stationary points of $\mathcal{J}$ recover the relevant features—this is the central question posed in $(\mathsf{Q4})$.
-As we will see, the answer depends not only on the data distribution but also on the choice of kernel $\kernel$, which fundamentally shapes the optimization landscape.
+We aim to understand when stationary points of $\mathcal{J}$ recover the relevant features as posed in $(\mathsf{Q4})$.
+As we will see, the answer depends crucially on the choice of kernel $\kernel$, which fundamentally shapes the optimization landscape.

-To build intuition for this kernel dependence, we consider a simpler diagnostic question:
+To build intuition, we consider a simpler diagnostic question:

 \begin{itemize} \item[$\mathsf{(Q5)}$] Suppose the true feature set $S_* \neq \emptyset$. (i) When is $\beta = 0$ not stationary? (ii) When does every stationary point $\beta$ of $\mathcal{J}$ satisfy $\supp(\beta) \cap S_* \neq \emptyset$? \end{itemize}